fesja/businesstxt/structure.md

 **Payment**

-Which types of payments are accepted.
+Which types of payments are accepted separated by commas.
+It's very flexible.
+Some of the options yoy may consider: Cash`, `Credit Card`, `Visa`, `Mastercard`, `Amex`

 ```
-Payment: Cash, credit card
+Payment: Cash, Visa, Mastercard
 ```

 **Short description**